PatrickLang/kubernetes-windows-dev/README.md

 Since you need to build on a Linux machine, I have found that it's easiest to push all changes to a private branch, pull that in the build VM, then build.

 I use a 3-deep branching strategy:

 1. Fetch an upstream branch such as master or release-1.12
 2. Branch off that to aggregate open PRs
 3. Use a 3rd branch for my current changes

 As PRs are merged, I rebase all three in order. #1 will never have conflicts.
 If #2 has a conflict, the open PR will also have a conflict, so wait for it to be fixed there and do a new cherry-pick. #3 - I fix conflicts, squash and update my open PR if needed.

-Steps to create the branches
+Steps to create the branches:

 1. Fork the Kubernetes repo in GitHub.